Cocoa: Co-Planning and Co-Execution with AI Agents: Cocoa: System Walkthrough and Implementation

 \name's project document is an informal, reverse chronological log of research progress and includes information such as meeting notes, rough ideas, links to literature, and questions for herself and her collaborators.
-She has a specific question in her document that she wants to explore further, but is not sure how to proceed on her own: \textit{``What are new ways AI agents can interactively elicit human feedback?''}
+She has a specific question in her document that she wants to explore further, but being new to the topic, she is not sure how to proceed on her own: \textit{``What are new ways AI agents can interactively elicit human feedback?''}